 For general guidance, a GPA >= 3 is expected.

-In the case of Francophone countries that have retained, in their general tracks, the old ES, L, & S series, the scientific S track (regardless of the option) will be favoured, followed by the ES track with a mathematics option.
+In the case of Francophone countries that have retained, in their general tracks, the former ES, L, & S (or even A ,B, C, & D series) series, the scientific S track (regardless of the option) will be favoured, followed by the ES (Economics & Social) track with a mathematics option.

 Prospective students are required to successfully pass an admission interview to be considered for acceptance into the Bachelor programme.